Calgon Carbon: Growth and new headquarters (2013–2015)

 As of September 2013 Calgon Carbon was "one of the top three suppliers of activated carbon for the mercury removal market and supplies 32 electric generating units that produce 14.2 gigawatts of electricity."
 That summer the EPA's pending Mercury and Air Toxins Standards required all power plants to filter the mercury emitted by burning coal.
 At the time, the EPA recommended activated carbon as the best available "control technology for mercury removal."
-Calgon Carbon predicated that when the policies are implemented in April 2015, the demand for activated carbon might double.
+Calgon Carbon predicted that when the policies are implemented in April 2015, the demand for activated carbon might double.
 Calgon Carbon products are distributed by Brenntag Canada in Canada, and in September 2013 they signed a near $30 million contract for Calgon Carbon's FLUEPAC product, which is a powdered activated carbon that can filter mercury.

 As of February 2014 the company sold 50 million pounds of GAC annually to municipalities to be used for treatment of drinking water.
 Continuing to branch into Asia, that month the company signed a contract with DaeWoo Engineering and Construction to supply 5.6 million pounds of GAC to a drinking water plant that provides water for about 600,000 residents in Seoul, South Korea.
 Also at that time the company signed a 10-year contract to treat drinking water for the Palmdale Water District in California, which serves around 115,000 people.

 In late 2012 the stock was around $12 a share, before hovering around $20 in 2014.
 The U.S. Department of Commerce imposed tariffs in November 2014 on activated carbon imports from China, doubling the average import tax.
 Calgon Carbon announced it would be affected by fluctuating market prices.
 In February 2015 the company announced a 10% increase in fourth quarter profits, citing increased demand for activated carbon for mercury removal and industrial water treatment.
 After the announcement, shares rose 7%.

 In early 2015 the company moved their headquarters from the Pittsburgh suburb of Robinson to nearby Moon Township.
 The new building combined the main research laboratory and corporate staff, which had previously been in separate facilities.